shanefagan/linux-packaging/README.md

 The documentation is here for this step: https://packaging.python.org/tutorials/packaging-projects/

+There are a few ways you can build your package, egg, wheel or using git and doing setup.py install directly

+### Advantages

+1. Really easy to use
+2. Gives good feedback if you are missing something
+3. It's written in python so as a python dev you are going to be comfortable extending it (like I've done to this setup.py)

+### Disadvantages

+1. Doesn't handle native package dependencies, sometimes your app requires some things that are included on the system itself.
+The regular python setuptools only handle Python related stuff and not allowing easy running on the system
+2. Doesn't handle OS specific things like setting up services, desktop shortcuts, menu shortcuts...etc
+3. Updates aren't handled with the rest of your system
+4. Python changing with upgrades to your system might break packages (some of the others fix this)

 ## Snap packages

 Canonical made a fairly approachable Linux packaging system called Snap.
 It is built around a YAML file that describes how to build the snap.
 For Python packages it is really easy to build just with setup.py and a little info.